PrEP (Pre-exposure Prophylaxis)

 Every 3 months, you need to check that you are HIV negative.
 This is often referred to as your 'negative on PrEP' status, which means you're on PrEP and HIV negative.
 You can order our standalone HIV test for this.

-Then, once a year, you need to check your HIV status and kidney function, plus your hepatitis B or C status, if this applies to you (see above, 'What tests do I need before I can start PrEP?').
+Then, once a year, or every 3 to 6 months if you are in a higher risk group, you need to check your HIV status and kidney function, plus your hepatitis B or C status, if this applies to you (see above, 'What tests do I need before I can start PrEP?').
+If you have a higher risk of kidney disease your doctor will let you know how often your kidney function needs to be checked whilst taking PrEP.
 You can order one of our PrEP test kits to do this.

 Regular STI screenings